Apply for BioGEM Today

 Application Materials

 The NSF ETAP application portal requires all applicants to complete a registration process with ETAP.
 To get started, you must create an account.
 You have the flexibility to fill out the registration form either before or after selecting the opportunities you intend to apply for.
-The great thing is that if you decide to apply to multiple opportunities through the ETAP portal, you only need to register once.
+If you decide to apply to multiple opportunities through the ETAP portal, you only need to register once.
 Your application to BioGEM will not process if you have not completed the registration process.
 Please visit ETAP's FAQ page for more information.

-On the NSF ETAP website, submit a PDF of your most recent transcript which should include your final semester of graduation.
+On the NSF ETAP website, submit a PDF of your most recent transcript.
+For applicants graduating in the Spring of 2026, the transcript should include the list of classes you are taking in the spring.

 When using the ETAP portal, navigate to the BioGEM opportunity and click to select it.
 The site will prompt you to input your statement into a designated window.
 For a smoother experience, we strongly recommend that you compose and refine your statement in a document stored on your computer.
 Once your statement is edited and polished, log in to your ETAP account and simply copy/paste your statement into the provided window.